h-escoffier/WILDkCAT/README.md

 ## Key scripts

 ### `extract_kcat.py`
-- Verifies whether the reaction EC number exists.
-- Retains inputs where reaction-associated genes/enzymes are not supported by KEGG.
-- Retains inputs where no enzymes are provided by the model.
+- Identify all enyme-reaction combination in the model
+- Verify if EC numbers are valid (incomplete or transferred via KEGG)
 - If multiple enzymes are provided, searches UniProt for catalytic activity.

 ---